Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Introduction

 \section{Introduction}

 Two million deaths annually around the world are credited to hepatic diseases \cite{Asrani2019}.
-Half of these deaths are related to complications caused by liver cirrhosis and the other half are due to hepatitis and hepatocellular carcinoma (HCC) \cite{Asrani2019}.
+Half of these deaths are related to complications caused by liver cirrhosis, and the other half are due to hepatitis and hepatocellular carcinoma (HCC) \cite{Asrani2019}.
 Unfortunately, it is also a hub for metastasis originating from adjacent organs such as the colon, rectum, pancreas, stomach, esophagus, breasts, lungs, etc. \cite{Surgery2020}.
 Regardless of the tumors' origin, the liver and its lesions are routinely analyzed in primary tumor staging \cite{Christ2017}.
-In particular, HCC comprises of a genetically and molecularly heterogeneous group of cancers commonly arising in chronically damaged livers \cite{Christ2017}.
+In particular, HCC comprises a genetically and molecularly heterogeneous group of cancers commonly arising in chronically damaged livers \cite{Christ2017}.
+However, screening for liver-related diseases can reduce mortality \cite{NASIRI_2020}.
+Early detection and accurate delineation of hepatic tumors can help a physician decide on more appropriate treatment planning.